adonisjs/v5-docs/content/guides/http/assets-manager.md

 ## Assets view helpers

-Depending upon your Webpack config, the output files may not have the same as the input file.
+Depending upon your Webpack config, the output files may not have the same name as the input file.
 For example, The `Encore.enableVersioning()` method appends the file hash to the output file name.

 Hence, it is recommended to never hardcode the file names in your templates and always use the `asset` helper.